 Four years ago, a group of archeologists discovered the remains of a cremated 3-year-old near central Alaska’s Upward Sun River.
-The child’s body had been burned after its death in a cooking pit located in the family’s tent-pole house about 11,500 years ago, researchers said.
+After its death, the child’s body had been burned in a cooking pit located in the family’s tent-pole house about 11,500 years ago, researchers said.
 In the hours following the burning, the family covered the pit with dirt and moved on, leaving the burial site and their home behind.
-But what at first appeared to be a one-time burial site has now been confirmed as the location of two infant burials, and one late-term fetus burial, which means that the oldest human remains ever found in the North American subarctic now belong to a human fetus, and a child that was likely less than a year old when she died.
+But what at first appeared to be a one-time burial site has now been confirmed as the location of two infant burials and one late-term fetus burial, which means that the oldest human remains ever found in the North American subarctic belong to a human fetus and a child that was likely less than a year old when she died.

 "Child burials are exceedingly rare."

 "Child burials are exceedingly rare," says Brian Robinson, an anthropologist at the University of Maine who did not participate in the study published today in Proceedings of the National Academy of Sciences.
-And "this is certainly the best excavated and reported."
+"This is certainly the best excavated and reported."

 They were wrapped in shrouds and buried with grave goods